AlexTISYoung/snipar/docs/guide.rst

 ***Package Install Instructions**

-sibreg has the following dependencies:
+SNIPar has the following dependencies:

 python 3.7